-Annex Details of the subsidiaries' directors
+2 Details of the subsidiaries' directors

-as of 31 December 2021 are as follows:
+as of 31 December 2022 are as follows:

-Name LIT Service Management Co.,Ltd. Ulite Digital Co.,Ltd.
+LIT Service Management Co.,Ltd. Ulite Digital Co.,Ltd.

-Mrs. Chonticha Supaluxmetha /, /

 Ms. Sitaphatr Nirojthanarat - /,

-Mrs. Rungnapa Ogas - /
+Mrs. Chonticha Supaluxmetha - /

+Ms. Pemika Patiroobwatee - /

+Ms. Doungkamol Kirnmathitsuk /, -

 Ms. Piyanan Mongkol / -

-Remark: / = Director = Managing Director
+Remark: / = Director \ = Managing Director

-Annex Details of the Internal Audit Supervisor
+Details of the Internal Audit Supervisor

 The Company focus more on the importance of internal control system for both management and operational levels, and it has the power to determine the scope and authority of the internal processes.
 Implementation of such control property will benefit the Company the most.
 Some of the benefits of the internal control includes: the separation of the approved responsibilities, recording transactions and data information, and storing and evaluating the assets separately.
 To achieve a balance between the validity and integrity of the system, financial department of the Company provides financial reports to the managing director in charge.
 On the other hand, the Internal Audit Department is responsible for monitoring the internal control system, as well as providing reports directly to the audit committee.
-The Audit Committee has appointed Ms. Thitika Mekanuwong, Assistant Manager of Internal Audit serves as the secretary of the Audit Committee.
+The Audit Committee has appointed Mr. Patcharakorn Janthavisuth, Manager of Internal Audit serves as the secretary of the Audit Committee from January 3, 2023 onwards.

-Name: Ms. Thitika Mekanuwong
+Name: Mr. Patcharakorn Janthavisuth